takahirohonda/portfolio-site-jekyll/_posts/creative-writing/short-story/2020/2020-09-01-gentle-sunlight.md

 Before I could think of anything to say, she hugged me briefly and we bid a dry farewell to each other.
 I stood and watched her disappear in the autumn sunlight.
 <br /><br />

 I was back in my living room.
 It was warm and quiet.
 Bathing in the warm silence, I stared at two teacups on the table.
 Annabelle’s on the left and mine on the right.
 Neither of us had taken a sip.
-No steam rising anymore.
+No steam rising any more.
 The ray of light was gone, too.
 The Milky Way, gone.
 My microcosm, imploded.
 The whole afternoon seemed like a dream.
 I wasn’t even sure if she had been here.
 She left no trace except the untouched cup of green tea.
 I told myself that I’d see Annabelle again in the future.
 There would always be something to remind us of the irrevocable passage of time between Annabelle and I, like the soiled leaves in my neglected backyard.
 <br /><br />

 The clock on the wall read half past two.